OfficeDev/Office-Add-in-samples/Samples/tutorials/powerpoint-tutorial/README.md

 ## See also

-The version of this sample that you create step-by-step is found in the article [Tutorial: Create an PowerPoint task pane add-in](https://learn.microsoft.com/office/dev/add-ins/tutorials/powerpoint-tutorial).
+The version of this sample that you create step-by-step is found in the article [Tutorial: Create a PowerPoint task pane add-in](https://learn.microsoft.com/office/dev/add-ins/tutorials/powerpoint-tutorial).

 ## Copyright